Oresund Tunnel Bridge - the most unusual in Europe

 You can overcome the Öresund bridge and the underwater tunnel by car in about 50 minutes, and by high-speed train in half an hour.
 Note that the train moves on the lower level, which does not allow to admire the bridge itself.

-Watch the video: Denmarks Disappearing Road Is Really An Awesome Underwater Highway (October 2024).
+Watch the video: Denmarks Disappearing Road Is Really An Awesome Underwater Highway (December 2024).

 Leave Your Comment